siddheshvjain/Phrase-detection/README.md

 # Reading Training file.
 data = pd.read_csv("training_data.tsv", delimiter = '\t', encoding = 'utf-8')
 len(data)
-# Checking out any random sentence from the training data-set

 sentence = data['sent'][27]
 sentence

 from textblob import TextBlob

-# Textblob has ready-made function to extract noun-phrases.
 print ("TEXTBLOB")
 blob = TextBlob(sentence)

 for np in blob.noun_phrases:
     print (np)

-# Tokenizing sentence into individual words
 tokens = nltk.word_tokenize(sentence)
 tokens

-# for each word a tag is assinged
 tagged = nltk.pos_tag(tokens)
 tagged

-# Nouns and Verb type words can be considered as "important words"
 Imp_words = [w[0] for w in tagged if w[1].startswith('N') or w[1].startswith('V')]
 Imp_words